 The NRLA offers good value training and the module Landlord Fundamentals only costs £64 for members.
 As the name suggests, it teaches you the basics and you’ll get NRLA Accreditation.
 This will help your confidence, and prove to yourself and others you know all about your landlord responsibilities.

 It also has a free help-line for landlords and lots of useful documents.
 Members also receive discounts from B&Q Tradepoint and Carpetright, to name but a few.
+Click here to find out more about joining the NRLA.

 If you’re interested in understanding how to be a good landlord, take a look at 5 hallmarks of a good landlord.